anp/parasailors/README.md

 let reference = b"AAAAAAAAAACCCCCCCCCCGGGGGGGGGGTTTTTTTTTTTNNNNNNNNN";

-// the MatrixType enum allows us to type-safely select which matrix to use
-// without the string-based search of the original library let identity_matrix = Matrix::new(MatrixType::Identity);
+// the MatrixType enum allows us to type-safely select which matrix to use let identity_matrix = Matrix::new(MatrixType::Identity);

 // profiles can be reused across many alignments, saving overhead